cwoodcox/bork/README.md

 # Bork

 Bork bork bork!
-For server management so simple, even (http://youtu.be/B7UmUX68KtE)[this guy] can do it.
+For server management so simple, even [this guy](http://youtu.be/B7UmUX68KtE) can do it.

 ## Installation